Dr. James White House

-Dr. James White House was a historic home located at Hartstown, West Fallowfield Township, Crawford County, Pennsylvania.
+The Dr. James White House was a historic home located at Hartstown, West Fallowfield Township, Crawford County, Pennsylvania.
 The main section was built in 1835, and was a two-story, frame dwelling in a vernacular Greek Revival style.
 A one-story addition with porch was added at a later date.
 It was dismantled in the early 1980s.

 It was added to the National Register of Historic Places in 1980 and delisted in 2004.